bpwhite/bioinformatics-toolbox/README.txt

 	2. seq_order_specimens.pl - Orders FASTA sequences based on an input list.
 	3. seq_print_sequences.pl - Prints FASTA sequences with some info about each sequence.
-	4. seq_reading_frame.pl
+	4. seq_reading_frame.pl - Attempts to put a protein coding sequence into a reading frame that does not have any stop codons.
-	5. seq_rename_fasta.pl
+	5. seq_rename_fasta.pl - Converts the ID's of a genbank FASTA file into a readable format.
-	6. seq_rename_fasta_from_list.pl
+	6. seq_rename_fasta_from_list.pl - Renames the ID's of a Fasta file based on a list.
 VI.
 Simulations
-	1. sim_replicators.pl
+	1. sim_replicators.pl - Particle physics simulator of basic biomolecules

 I. Toolbox Overview
 	1. What is this toolbox?

-	If BioPerl is the glue of bioinformatics, the Bioinformatics Toolbox (BTBox) is a series of already glued together programs.
+	If BioPerl is the glue of bioinformatics, then Bioinformatics Toolbox (BTBox) is a series of already glued together programs, with lots of additions on top of BioPerl.

 	2. Installation Guide
 		2a.
 Windows